To stop a scrapyard, some protesters in a Latino community risked everything

 “The city of Chicago has long used the Southeast Side and other lower-income communities of color … as dumping grounds for heavy and dirty industries,” said Nancy Loeb, director of Northwestern University’s Environmental Advocacy Center.
 Locals even have a label for their situation: “Receiving zones for industries no longer welcome in wealthier, whiter areas.”

 But the fight in Hegewisch has played out differently than most previous battles.
-Though Reserve Management Group is ready to switch on its new $80 million Southside Recycling facility — built within a few hundred feet of a high school, elementary school and sprawling playground — residents’ opposition has helped to delay its final permits.
+Though Reserve Management Group is ready to switch on its new $80 million Southside Recycling facility — built within close proximity to high school, elementary school and sprawling playground — residents’ opposition has helped to delay its final permits.

 Mayor Lori Lightfoot (D), who must decide whether to approve or refuse those permits, is caught in a maelstrom of politics, lawsuits and federal investigations.
 The Department of Housing and Urban Development launched a civil rights probe last fall into the city’s preliminary approval of construction permits for the scrapyard, and this spring the Environmental Protection Agency asked local officials to do a comprehensive study of its “aggregate potential health effects.”
 Both are still pending.